Citizen journalism: History

 The idea that every citizen can engage in acts of journalism has a long history in the United States.
+"As early as the 1920s, journalist and political commentator Walter Lippman and American philosopher John Dewey debated the role of journalism in democracy, including the extent that the public should participate in the news-gathering and production processes."
+According to research conducted by Blaagaard (2018), citizen journalism in St. Croix, between 1915 and 1925, provided a platform for colonized communities.
+Helping them express their perspectives and address certain social injustices that were overlooked at the time by colonial authorities.
+Local publications, for example The Herald, became a pathway for unheard voices to challenge dominant narratives.
 The contemporary citizen journalist movement emerged after journalists began to question the predictability of their coverage of events such as the 1988 U.S. presidential election.
 Those journalists became part of the public, or civic, journalism movement, which sought to counter the erosion of trust in the news media and the widespread disillusionment with politics and civic affairs.

 Initially, discussions of public journalism focused on promoting journalism that was "for the people" by changing the way professional reporters did their work.
 According to Leonard Witt, however, early public journalism efforts were "often part of 'special projects' that were expensive, time-consuming, and episodic.
 Too often these projects dealt with an issue and moved on.
 Professional journalists were driving the discussion.
 They would have the goal of doing a story on welfare-to-work (or the environment, or traffic problems, or the economy), and then they would recruit a cross-section of citizens and chronicle their points of view.
 Since not all reporters and editors bought into this form of public journalism, and some outright opposed it, reaching out to the people from the newsroom was never an easy task."
 By 2003, in fact, the movement seemed to be petering out, with the Pew Center for Civic Journalism closing its doors.